jcplaboratory/rashell/README.md

 --------------------------------------------

 * Rashell is fully configurable and user customizable.
-* Rashell supports custom Environment Paths that aren't machine specifically registered on the machine througth the <code>config.conf</code> file.
+* Rashell supports custom Environment Paths that aren't specifically registered on the machine througth the <code>config.conf</code> file.
 * Rashell is able to execute user defined executables.
 * Rashell supports event and error loggin (We're still working on that one).
 * Rashell is opensource.